harterrt/harterrt/content/mozilla/okrs_and_deliverables.md

 ## The Benefits

-Emergencies flare up every now and then, it happens.
+Emergencies flare up every now and then;
+it happens.
-But, I hate it when I spend a week putting out a fire just to realize I didn't make any progress on my OKRs.
+But, I hate spending a week to put out a fire just to realize I didn't make any progress on my OKRs.
 I call these *Zero Weeks*.
-In my experience, every week is crazy in it's own unique way, but, even in the midst of a crazy week it's **usually easy to sneak in an hour of work for a long term priority**.
+In my experience, every week is crazy in it's own unique way, but it's **usually easy to sneak in an hour of work for a long-term priority**.
 On the other hand,
-It's not easy to sneak in an hour of work for four long term priorities.
+It's not easy to sneak in an hour of work for **four** long term priorities.
 **Focused objectives cut back on *Zero Weeks* **

 The most obvious benefit of focusing our goals